Jetgc/chao_guo.github.io/_posts/2020-04-12-twards-to-data-analyst.md

 ---
 layout: post
-title:      Data analyst, my track
+title:      Towards data analyst, my track
 subtitle:   To be or not to be, that's interesting
 date: 2020-04-21 17:53
 category: